basho/yokozuna/docs/CONCEPTS.md

 Schemas
 ----------

+Every index must have a schema.
+The schema is a collection of field names and types.
+For each document stored, every field must have a matching name in the schema.
+This name is used to determine the type.
-Every index has one and only one associated schema.
-The schema describes each field that may be stored in an index.
-Most importantly, it describes the name of the field and how it should be analyzed and indexed.
-Currently Yokozuna makes no attempts to hide any details of the Solr schema.
-That is, a user creates a schema for Yokozuna just as she would for Solr.
-It contains a set of fields, a set of field types, and a unique key.
+The type information determines how a field's value will be indexed.

+Currently, Yokozuna makes no attempts to hide any details of the Solr schema.
+A user creates a schema for Yokozuna just as she would for Solr.
+Here is the general structure of a schema.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>